 At the beginning of my middle school career, my family relocated to Metropolis, IL – a small community on the southern border of Illinois.
 There, I played in the marching band, performed with the color guard, volunteered with a variety of organizations, and enjoyed student leadership positions.
 It was during that time that I discovered myself, and rediscovered my desire to expand into journalism, writing for our school newspaper, the local newspaper, and creating pieces for area competitions.
 I graduated Massac County High School within the top 15% of my class, while completing college courses at Shawnee Community College.
-At graduation, I gained my certification in Nurse Assisting, and began working in that field before moving onto Greenville University.
+By my high school graduation, I gained my certification in Nurse Assisting from SCC and began working in that field before moving onto Greenville University.

-Beginning my Freshman year, I took on the responsibilities of a Mosaic Scholar, began work towards racial reconciliation, and began making slow movements towards a higher sense of for LGBT people at the small Christian University.
+Beginning my Freshman year, I took on the responsibilities of a Mosaic Scholar, began work towards racial reconciliation, and making slow movements towards progress for LGBT people at the small Christian University.
 As a sophomore, I became an RA, and took on student leadership roles in campus organizations, including WGRN – Greenville University Radio.
 From that point, I expanded my work into broadcasting and marketing.
 My Junior year, I became the first African American ARD, first LGBT ARD, and one of many researchers for policy at Greenville University.
-During that time, I participated in conversations with panels of Greenville University students, Bond County & Greenville [city] representatives, and hosted the institution’s first interview with US Representative Candidate Kevin Gaither (D) and State Representative Candidate Blaine Wilhour (R).
+During that time, I participated in conversations with panels of Greenville University students, Bond County & Greenville [city] representatives, and hosted the institution’s first political interview with US Representative Candidate Kevin Gaither (D) and State Representative Candidate Blaine Wilhour (R) which was broadcast on WGRN 89.5FM.
 I also gained experience with different people groups, interned for the summer in the US Senate as an Ed Greelegs Scholar, and enjoyed a variety of media experiences, gaining mentors and meeting prolific journalists along the way.

-Currently, I have finished my undergraduate degree in Philosophy, completing a thesis on Diverse and Inclusive Philosophies in Systemic Environments, and working for WGRN as the News and Production Intern and Anchor of On the Pulse Daily News for Greenville University.
+Currently, I have finished my undergraduate degree in Philosophy, completing a thesis on Diverse and Inclusive Philosophies in Systemic Environments, and working for WGRN as the News and Production Intern and eventual Student Anchor of On the Pulse Daily News (8AM) for Greenville University.

-I will be attending Georgetown University in the Fall of 2019 as a Masters of Journalism student and relocating to Washington, D.C.
+I will be attending Georgetown University in the Fall of 2019 as a Masters of Journalism student in Washington, D.C.